RoBorregos/home2/hri/packages/embeddings/readme.md

 HRI Embeddings Service — PostgreSQL + pgvector

-This module implements a structured embedding and full-text storage system to support natural language understanding in Human-Robot Interaction (HRI) scenarios.
-It uses:
 # 🧠 HRI Embeddings Service — PostgreSQL + pgvector

 This module implements a structured embedding and full-text storage system to support natural language understanding in human-robot interaction (HRI) scenarios.
 It uses `pgvector` for semantic similarity and PostgreSQL full-text search for keyword-based queries.